CQCL/pytket-docs/manual/manual_circuit.rst

 ..
 If a unit does not exist in the other circuit, treated as composing with identity

 If one :py:class:`~pytket.circuit.Circuit` lacks some unit present in the other, then we treat it as if it is an identity on that unit.
-In the extreme case where the :py:class:`~pytket.circuit.Circuit` s are defined with disjoint sets of :py:class:`UnitID` s, the :py:meth:`Circuit.append` method will compose them in parallel.
+In the extreme case where the :py:class:`~pytket.circuit.Circuit` s are defined with disjoint sets of :py:class:`UnitID` s, the :py:meth:`~pytket.circuit.Circuit.append` method will compose them in parallel.

 .. jupyter-execute::